margarethkamil/med-connect/README.md

 - Book appointments with doctors on available dates and times
 - Manage and view upcoming appointments
 - Cancel or reschedule existing appointments
+- Mobile-friendly navigation for access to all features on smaller devices

 ### Admin Features
 - Admin dashboard with calendar view of all appointments
 - Manage doctors (add, edit, delete)
+- Manage patients (view, edit patient details)
 - View and manage all appointments in the system
 - Filter appointments by status and doctor